logo for nutrition-and-you.com

 Here are some serving tips:

-• Raw, fresh or dried cranberry can be eaten all alone as snacks.
+• Raw, fresh, or dried cranberry can be eaten all alone as snacks.

-• Tart cranberry can be a great addition in the preparation of green as well fruit salads.
+• Tart berries can be a great addition to vegetable as well fruit salads.

-• Used in the food industry in preparation of sauce, jam, jelly.
+• The berries are being used in the food industry in the preparation of sauce, jam, and jelly.

 Safety profile